Tax Loss Harvesting Disclosure

 You and your tax advisor are responsible for how transactions conducted in your account are reported to the IRS, or any other tax authority, on your personal tax return.
 Betterment assumes no responsibility for the tax consequences to any client of any transaction associated with TLH.

 Electing different portfolio strategies for multiple Betterment goals may cause TLH to identify fewer opportunities to harvest losses than it might if you elect the same portfolio strategy for all of your Betterment goals.
 This is because there could be overlapping tickers in certain asset classes of the portfolio strategies you elected.
-TLH does not harvest losses in any asset classes with overlap to minimize the risk of wash sales and/or permanently disallowed losses.
+TLH does not harvest losses in any asset classes with overlap to help reduce the risk of wash sales and/or permanently disallowed losses.
 Investors with assets held in different portfolio strategies should understand how it impacts the operation of TLH.
-To learn more, please see Betterment’s Socially Responsible Investing Portfolio Disclosure, Flexible Portfolios Disclosure, the Innovative Technology Portfolio Disclosure, the Value Tilt Portfolio Disclosure, the Goldman Sachs Smart Beta Disclosure, the Goldman Sachs Tax-Smart Bonds Portfolio Disclosure, the BlackRock Variable Bonds Portfolio Disclosure, the Crypto ETF Portfolio Disclosure, and the Custom Portfolio Trading Behavior Disclosure
+To learn more, please see Betterment’s Socially Responsible Investing Portfolio Disclosure, Flexible Portfolios Disclosure, the Innovative Technology Portfolio Disclosure, the Value Tilt Portfolio Disclosure, the Goldman Sachs Smart Beta Disclosure, the Goldman Sachs Tax-Smart Bonds Portfolio Disclosure, the BlackRock Variable Bonds Portfolio Disclosure, the Crypto ETF Portfolio Disclosure, and the Custom Portfolio Disclosure

 Clients invested in Advisor-designed custom portfolios through Betterment Advisor Solutions (“custom portfolio”) should consult their Advisors to understand the limitations of TLH with respect to any custom portfolio.
 Clients who hold mutual funds in a custom portfolio should understand that any security group with a mutual fund as its primary security will not be eligible for TLH.
 Clients invested in a custom portfolio should also be aware that Betterment’s TLH feature does not consider tickers designated as sell-only substitutes when evaluating shares of a security group to be sold in a tax loss harvest.
 This means that Betterment’s TLH feature does not harvest unrealized losses for sell-only substitutes, and that there may be fewer opportunities to harvest losses in a custom portfolio that contains a sell-only substitute relative to other portfolio strategies that Betterment supports.
 However, TLH will evaluate the same ticker designated as a sell-only substitute for harvests for other goals within the same legal account under the following circumstances: a client has elected a different portfolio strategy (i.e., not the custom portfolio for which the ticker is designated a sell-only substitute) and that ticker is designated as a primary or secondary ticker for that alternate portfolio strategy.
-See the Custom Portfolio Trading Behavior Disclosure for more information.
+See the Custom Portfolio Disclosure for more information.

-Due to Betterment’s monthly cadence for billing fees for advisory services, through the liquidation of securities, TLH may be adversely affected for customers with particularly high stock allocations, third party portfolios, or flexible portfolios.
-As a result of assessing fees on a monthly cadence for a customer with only equity security exposure, which tends to be more opportunistic for tax loss harvesting, certain securities may be sold that could have been used to tax loss harvest at a later date, thereby delaying the harvesting opportunity into the future.
+Due to Betterment’s monthly cadence for billing fees for advisory services, through the liquidation of securities, TLH may be adversely affected for clients with particularly high stock allocations, third party portfolios, or flexible portfolios.
+As a result of assessing fees on a monthly cadence for a client with only equity security exposure, which tends to be more opportunistic for tax loss harvesting, certain securities may be sold that could have been used to tax loss harvest at a later date, thereby delaying the harvesting opportunity into the future.